n8n-io/n8n-docs/docs/integrations/credentials/httpRequest.md

 ### Existing credential types

-n8n recommends uing this option whenever it's available.
+n8n recommends using this option whenever there's a credential type available for the service you want to connect to.
 It offers an easier way to set up and manage credentials, compared to configuring generic credentials.

-You can use [App-specific HTTP credentials](/integrations/custom-operations/) to perform custom operations with some APIs where n8n has a node for the platform.
+You can use [Predefined credential types](/integrations/custom-operations/#predefined-credential-types) to perform custom operations with some APIs where n8n has a node for the platform.
 For example, n8n has an Asana node, and supports using your Asana credentials in the HTTP Request node.
-Refer to [App-specific HTTP credentials](/integrations/custom-operations/) for more information.
+Refer to [Custom operations](/integrations/custom-operations/) for more information.

 ### Generic authentication